Shailesh-714/cdk-tf/README.md

 - should i use elasticache replication group instead?

 - i am starting to club all the resources needed for a component in same module (important)

+- when should sdk build lambda and docker to ecr lambda triggered?